 A third line, often much less distinct, more diffuse, is called the subterminal line.
 It divides the pale brown subterminal area from the pale blue terminal area.
 Often there are dashes (thin dark lines), bars (thicker, longer lines), and/or dark arcs in any or many of these areas.

-Almost all Catocala have two distinct spots in the median area.
-The upper marking, closest to the costa, is called the reniform spot.
+Almost all Catocala have two distinct spots in the forewing median (middle) area.
+The upper marking, closest to the costa, is called the reniform spot (RS).
 It may be large or small, single walled or double walled.
-The lower marking is called the subreniform spot.
+The lower marking is called the subreniform spot (SRS).
 It may be large or small and may have a characteristic shape.
 I refer to this spot as being "open" when it is shaped like a pork chop with an elongated "handle" interrupting the post median line.

 Catocala retecta, Stillwater Township, Sussex County,

 The black antemedian line is prominent and is inwardly, narrowly lined with greyish white and then duplicated by a thinner black line.
 A basal black dash runs from the body to the center of the antemedian line, and then continues into the median area to the base of the open subreniform spot.